Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 That's brilliant.

-I mean, he at the end of his life, he was beavering away trying to get special handouts for black people.
+I mean, at the end of his life, he was beavering away trying to get special handouts for black people.

-What a bunch of Jesse Jackson were in Memphis because they were going to shake down Coca-Cola because there weren't enough black bottlers that owned the.
+He and Jesse Jackson were in Memphis because they were going to shake down Coca-Cola because there weren't enough black bottlers.

-And that was one of the things they were doing in Memphis, along with allegedly he was with uh some white prostitutes that night.
+And that was one of the things they were doing in Memphis, along with allegedly he was with some white prostitutes that night.

-But anyway, well, he was with at least two black women that night.
+Well, he was with at least two black women that night.

 Okay.

-No, this was uh this is uh this is a a well-established fact.
+No, this is a well-established fact.

 Not his wife, by the way, not his wife.